iamnottheway/WeX/README.md

 Heizenberg reads a string and looks for a city name, then it gives the current weather conditions of the city.

 Here's an example:

+    // This is the input
     >> What is the weather in New York?

+    // This is the output
     ..
 It's Clouds in New York with 1.15C